ePages-de/git-workshop/README.md

 ### Publish website

 To publish the website, just do a new commit on the `main` branch of the upstream repository.
-The GitHub Action [`hugo.yml`](.github/workflows/hugo.yml) will generate the HTML code and publish it on the `gh-pages` branch for which the website is hosted.
+The GitHub Action [`hugo.yml`](.github/workflows/hugo.yml) will generate the HTML code and publish it on the `gh-pages` branch from which the website is hosted.

 ## Credits